 The normal time for completion of the MA (NRES) is two academic years.
-While this is the recommended time line, it may be adjusted at the discretion of the supervisory committee to suit a particular student's research and program needs.
+While this is the recommended timeline, it may be adjusted at the discretion of the supervisory committee to suit a particular student's research and program needs.

-The Research Design and Methods course (NRES 705-3) will be offered annually in the Fall Semester.
-Students will normally enroll in the Research Design and Methods course in Year I of their program.
-This timing will allow students to pursue their area of specialization with elective courses during the Fall Semester, in order to develop an interest-specific framework within which to pose methodological questions for the thesis proposal.
-It will also allow those students lacking a sufficient background in statistics to meet the course prerequisite.
+Research in Natural Resources and Environmental Studies (NRES 700-3) is offered annually in the September Semester.
+Students normally enroll in this course in Year I of their program.
+This timing allows students to pursue their area of specialization with a methods course or elective courses during the September Semester, in order to develop an interest-specific framework within which to pose methodological questions for the thesis proposal.

-The Graduate Seminar (NRES 704-1.5) will be offered during all September and January Semesters.
-Students are expected to enroll in a seminar course at least two times during their degree program.
-Students will take NRES 704-1.5 at least twice.
+The Graduate Colloquia (NRES 701-1) is offered during the September and January Semesters.
+Students are required to enroll in this course, which lasts two semesters, once during their degree program.

-Electives may be taken at any time during Years I and II.
-The sequencing of electives will be determined by the student in discussion with the supervisory committee.
-Over the Fall and Winter Semesters of Year I, the student, under the direction of the supervisory committee, will develop a thesis proposal.
-By the end of the second semester, the student should have successfully defended the thesis proposal to the supervisory committee.
-This will allow the student to undertake the collection of data during the Summer of Year I. It is expected that the student will have successfully defended the thesis by the end of Year II.
+Electives and the required methods course may be taken at any time during Years I and II.
+The sequencing of electives is determined by the student in discussion with the supervisory committee.
+Over the September and January Semesters of Year I, the student, under the direction of the supervisory committee, develops a thesis proposal.
+By the end of the second semester, the student should have successfully defended the thesis proposal to the supervisory committee, allowing the student to undertake the collection of data during the summer of Year I. The student is expected to have successfully defended the thesis by the end of Year II.